Donald Trump’s success in the Republican presidential contest has puzzled those of us who believe “the party decides.”

-I argued in another article in December that the mainstream right has for too long not only tolerated these radicals; it has actively encouraged them in an effort to pry away white working-class voters from the Democrats.
+I argued in another article in December that the mainstream right has for too long not only tolerated radicals but actively encouraged them in an attempt to pry away white working-class voters from the Democrats.

 Friedersdorf highlights some of the worst cues and signals even anti-Trump Republicans have sent their voters that made the rise of a populist demagogue possible:

 - Career politicians cannot be trusted.
-This widespread conceit in “the party” has effectively made it impossible for candidates with governing records and public sector experience to be accepted by large swaths of Republican primary voters.
+This widespread conceit in “the party” makes candidates with governing records or other public-sector experience unacceptable to a large swath of the Republican electorate.

-- When the base doesn’t get what it wants, it’s because of betrayal by party elites, never because a majority of Americans disagrees with them.
+- When the base doesn’t get what it wants, it’s because it was betrayed by party elites, never because a majority of Americans disagrees with them.

 - Rhetorical stridency is a better heuristic for loyalty than core principles or governing record.

-- Political correctness is one of the biggest problems facing America.
+- Political correctness is one of the biggest problems in America.